GerritCodeReview/plugins_high-availability/src/test/README.md

 # Gerrit high-availability docker setup example

-The Docker Compose project in the docker directory contains a simple test environment of two Gerrit masters in HA configuration, with their git repos hosted on NFS filesystem.
+The Docker Compose project in the docker directory contains a simple test environment of two Gerrit primaries in HA configuration, with their git repos hosted on NFS filesystem.

 ## How to build